X

 Amar Kaul

-Yeah.
-Exports of power sector.
-No, I think exports for power has already started picking up.
-You know, if I look at my.
-I’ll not throw the numbers right now but I can give you some reference of the order pipeline for exports has gone up by more than 50% in the last nine months.
-So April till December last year to April till December this year we have more than 50% on the exports bookings, which is orders.
-So that itself, you know, shows you that the wheel has started moving in that direction.
+No, I think exports for Power has already started picking up.
+If I look at my — I’ll not go throw the numbers right now, but I can give you some reference of the order pipeline.
+For exports, has gone up by more than 50% in the last nine months.
+So April till December last year to April till December this year, we have more than 50% on the exports bookings, which is orders.
+So that itself shows you that the wheel has started moving in that direction.

 Aditya Mongia